zowe/docs-site/versioned_docs/version-v1.27.x/troubleshoot/troubleshoot-zos-certificate.md

 This error occurs because of the incompatibility which is found between Java and GSK regarding cryptography.

-You can try one of the following options if you are effected by this error.
+You can try one of the following options if you are affected by this error.

 - Temporarily downgrade Java, for example, to Java 7.